20:10 07 September 2015

 4.8 Accommodating Away Supporters

-4.8.1 The club abides by Football League and Football Association Regulations governing the allocation of tickets to visiting clubs.
+4.8.1 The club abides by EFL and Football Association Regulations governing the allocation of tickets to visiting clubs.
 The club does not charge admission prices to supporters of a visiting Club higher than those charged to our own supporters for comparable accommodation.

 4.8.2 Concessionary rates offered to senior citizens, students and junior supporters also apply to supporters of a visiting club.
 The club reserves the right to charge normal match day admission prices to visiting supporters in the absence of proof of qualifying for a concessionary rate.